ShengGao-wharton/Sparse-Generalized-Correlation-Analysis/README.md

 ## Algorithm

-Sparse Generalized Correlation Analysis is based on thresholded gradient descent with generalized Fantope initialization.
+Sparse Generalized Correlation Analysis is based on thresholded gradient descent with generalized Fantope projection as initialization.

 ## Implementation